Jan Emanuel: Politics

 Emanuel was a member of the Riksdagen Social Committee between 2002 and 2006, and the Law Committee between 2003 and 2006.
 He has also, for shorter periods, sat on the Justice Committee as well as the Constitutional Committee and that of the foreign ministry.

-Emanuel was the most active amongst the Stockholm Social Democratic MPs in pushing through motions in the Riksdagen.
+Emanuel was the most active among the Stockholm Social Democratic MPs in pushing through motions in the Riksdagen.
 Emanuel's motions mostly concerned animal protection, animal welfare and social issues.
 During his time in the Riksdagen, Emanuel raised the issue of castration of sexual offenders.
 Emanuel has also made suggestions that reality series and other "unhealthy shows" should be made to pay higher taxes on their productions.

 In 2005, Emanuel put forward a motion that all asylum seekers should be put through a mandatory HIV-test, which earned him criticism from Swedish Amnesty.
 Emanuel said that his suggestion arose from reviewing statistics of newly discovered HIV cases.

 He failed to be re-elected into the Riksdagen in 2006 – an election in which he became noted for using Bert Karlsson (an erstwhile leader of the right-wing party, Ny Demokrati) as an advisor.

+In 2021, he has stated his relationship with the Social Democrats has become cold and revealed that he no longer votes for them.
+According to him, the party has abandoned classical social democracy and abandoned the workers, and that "they're no longer the party that I joined".
+He also stated that he's in internal opposition within the party and that he's a "conservative leftist" and doesn't have a party which represents him.

+Founding of Folklistan (The People's List)

+On 8 April 2024, Jan Emanuel and former Christian Democrats and independent politician Sara Skyttedal founded Folklistan (The People's List), with the intention of running candidates for the upcoming 2024 European Parliament elections.
+Following this, he left the Social Democrats, but returned after the elections.

+Personal life

+Emanuel is married and has two children.